Additional Installation Information

 Increase Virtual Machine Power-On Boot Delay Configuration

-On a VMware virtual machine, the boot delay by default is set to 0.
-You can change this boot delay to help you choose the boot options (while resetting the Administrator password, for example).
+On a VMware virtual machine, the boot delay is set to 0 by default.
+You can change the boot delay to make it easier to choose boot options, such as when resetting the Administrator password.

 Procedure